regenix/regenix/documentation/en/bootstraps.md

 Sometimes you need globally handle some processes and events of all your applications.
 To do this, there is the global bootstrap.
-It is a class inherited by `regenix\AbstractGlobalBootstrap`.
+It is a class inherited by `regenix\core\AbstractGlobalBootstrap`.

-The global boostrap has several methods for overriding:
+The global bootstrap has several methods for overriding:

 1. `onException(\Exception $e)` - occurs when throws any exceptions
 2. `onError(array $error)` - when php errors occur (not exception!).